labcodes/django-react-boilerplate/README.EN.md

 $ npm init
 ```

 After running this command some questions about the project will appear on the prompt.
 If you don't want to answer them for now, just hit enter for all of them.
-You can edit those information later.
-In the end a file named `package.json` will be created with the answers you gave.
+You can edit that information later.
+In the end, a file named `package.json` will be created with the answers you gave.
 It will hold all the names and versions of the packages managed by NPM, as well as scripts it can execute.
 A directory called `node_modules` will also have appeared, it contains all the packages downloaded by NPM.

 Now create the `src` directory inside `assets` and after that one the `js` folder.
 Inside it put a file named `index.js` to be the entry point of the application.